Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 #entangled[Entangled Rule(s):]\
 #entangled[CE6.1.2 is nullified by: ] #entangledRules(("CE6.2.2", "CE6.4.2"))\

-== CE6.2: Obtain Diamond, Set Seed Glitchless/Random Seed Glitchless, Structures/No Structures
-CE6.2.1) The run is considered complete once a diamond is obtained.\
+== CE6.2: Obtain Diamond, Set Seed No Major Glitches/Random Seed No Major Glitches, Structures/No Structures CE6.2.1) The run is considered complete once a diamond is obtained.\
-CE6.2.2) <CE6.2.2> Exception: Obtain Diamond Set Seed Glitchless No Structures begins upon world load, nullifying #entangledRule("CE6.1.2").
+CE6.2.2) <CE6.2.2> Exception: Obtain Diamond Set Seed No Major Glitches No Structures begins upon world load, nullifying #entangledRule("CE6.1.2").

-== CE6.3: Obtain Emerald, Set Seed Glitchless/Random Seed Glitchless, Structures/No Structures
-CE6.3.1) The run is considered complete once an emerald is obtained.
+== CE6.3: Obtain Emerald, Set Seed No Major Glitches/Random Seed No Major Glitches, Structures/No Structures CE6.3.1) The run is considered complete once an emerald is obtained.

-== CE6.4: Obtain Cake, Set Seed Glitchless/Random Seed Glitchless, Structures/No Structures
-CE6.4.1) The run is considered complete once a cake is obtained.\
+== CE6.4: Obtain Cake, Set Seed No Major Glitches/Random Seed No Major Glitches, Structures/No Structures CE6.4.1) The run is considered complete once a cake is obtained.\
-CE6.4.2) <CE6.4.2> Exception: Obtain Cake Random Seed Glitchless No Structures begins upon world load, nullifying #entangledRule("CE6.1.2").\
+CE6.4.2) <CE6.4.2> Exception: Obtain Cake Random Seed No Major Glitches No Structures begins upon world load, nullifying #entangledRule("CE6.1.2").\

-== CE6.5: Obtain Golden Apple, Set Seed Glitchless/Random Seed Glitchless, Structures/No Structures
-CE6.5.1) The run is considered complete once a golden apple or enchanted golden apple is obtained.
+== CE6.5: Obtain Golden Apple, Set Seed No Major Glitches/Random Seed No Major Glitches, Structures/No Structures CE6.5.1) The run is considered complete once a golden apple or enchanted golden apple is obtained.

-== CE6.6: Netherite Ingot, Set Seed Glitchless/Random Seed Glitchless, Structures/No Structures
-CE6.6.1) The run is considered complete once a netherite ingot is obtained.
+== CE6.6: Netherite Ingot, Set Seed No Major Glitches/Random Seed No Major Glitches, Structures/No Structures CE6.6.1) The run is considered complete once a netherite ingot is obtained.

 = CE7: Enter Nether